advanced care discussion

 The two most common types of healthcare advanced directives are the living will and the durable power of attorney for health care.

-A living will states how you want to be treated if you can’t make decisions about emergency or life‑sustaining care.
+You state how you want to be treated if you can’t make decisions about emergency or life‑sustaining care in a living will.
 In this document, you can outline which treatments you want, which you want to avoid and when each choice applies.

 A durable power of attorney for health care designates a trusted person—your proxy—to make medical decisions for you if you cannot do so yourself.
 This person should understand your values and preferences and act in your best interest.
 A proxy becomes especially helpful in unpredictable situations, such as a sudden accident or stroke.